wsaihopfsg/vos-scripting-how-to/intro/Advanced/MQTT/MQTT.rst

 Node-Red Setup
 --------------------
-* We use Node-Red to
+* We use Node-Red at the edge device to

   1. Perform the role of the socket server, and receive the JSON-formatted data sent from ``TcpC126P5025``
   2. Publish the received data to topic ``vos/menkyo`` of a configured MQTT broker